New Jersey (888) 755-4657 | Georgia (470) 888-1650 | Indiana (317) 960-3400 | North Carolina (704) 461-3400

 • Saying “no” in different situations

-• Learning to work with others (i.e. teamwork or group project)
+• Learning to work with others (i.e., teamwork or group project)

 Play Therapy

+The goal of play therapy for autistic children is to engage them in fun activities that interest them and are of their choosing.
 This therapy is designed for those kids on the spectrum who typically play in repetitive patterns or alone, where there isn’t much chance for them to explore and learn.

 Equestrian Therapy